nchen55555/cheneatsfood/README.md

 ### Sessions and Information Page

 Going back to the navigation panel, the Sessions and Information page displays the two different camp sessions ofered at DTC Computer Science Camps: Processing and Java.
 As you scroll down, there is also a registration form that takes in a future registrant's first name, last name, email, phone number, age, and has a check box to which camp sessions the registrant would like to take.
 Registrants are automatically registered as "members" of the camps, and therefore will be able to log in and access the additional resources of the camps.
 The registrant will receive their log in information via email after they have signed up for the camps.
 Towards the bottom of the Sessions and Information page are two videos that showcase what the camps were like in 2020 and 2019.
-Lastly, the Sessiona and Information page displays student and parent testimonials.
+Lastly, the Sessions and Information page displays student and parent testimonials.

 ### Contact Us Page

 The Contact Us Page displays a contact us form that required the user to input their name, email, and message.
-To check if the contact us page is working, you can access the dtccscamp email account with a username of `dtccscamp@gmail.com` and a password of `DTCcsr0ck5!` The contact us form will send an email to the dtccscamp email.
+To check if the contact us page is working, please email me at `nicole_chen@college.harvard.edu` or text me at `3035055533` so that I can send you a screenshot of the email sent to `dtccscamp@gmail.com`.
+I can also provide you the password of the email account if you contact me individually.
+The contact us form will send an email to the dtccscamp email.

 ### Blog Page